An Excerpt, Chapter Thirty-Two of The Slick Furies

 “I’m at The Arden, looking out the window at a body that’s on the roof of The San Sebastian.
 I know the lines are hot.
 I just watched Moreacker leave Francine’s apartment.
 The place is clean.
 She hasn’t been there for a while.”

-“Did you say that there’s a body on the roof of The San Sebastian?
+“Did you say there’s a body on the roof of The San Sebastian?
 Tal, I’m calling Bruce.
 Do not go over there.
 Do you hear me?
 Talessia?
 Do not.”
 Finn said.
 He was already pulling his boots on.

 “If I can get a picture with my phone, we’ll at least have that.”
-She thought that she could get a good one, despite the glare off the glass.
+She thought she could get a good one, despite the glare off the glass.

 “But I’m right here.
 Finn, you said it yourself, it’s the middle of the afternoon.
 I can get there and secure the scene, at least.
 If Moreacker is back there, he’ll have to help lock it down.”
 She wanted to get over there, this was a gift.